 You can find more information on GMP in this guide.

 Food Contact Material Symbol

-European Union legislation requires the Food Contact Material symbol when it’s not “obvious” that the product is used to process or contain food or beverage.
-The symbol applies to stainless steel cookware sold in the EU and indicates the intended use for food contact.
+European Union legislation requires the food contact material symbol when it’s not “obvious” that the product is used as “food contact product”, or it already contains food or beverage.

 However, the symbol is not needed if it’s obvious that the product is used as a food contact material – for example, forks and drinking glasses.

 In addition, it is also common that companies include “Free of certain substances” (e.g. BPA free, PFOA free) next to the Food Contact Material symbol.

 If you are planning to import and sell stainless steel cookware to Germany, you must also meet the LFGB “Food and Commodity Act” requirements.
 LFGB covers more aspects of food safety (e.g. Overall migration, PAHs content, Sensory analysis).